isadenghien/audiovis/README.md

 python audiovis.py -h   for help

-it is possible to display a picture (for example containing instructions) after 'Ready' and before 'wait TTL' with the option --splash.
-Try:
+it is possible to display a picture (for example containing instructions), using the --splash option:

+python audiovis.py --splash instructions.jpg --text-font TITUSCBZ.TTF --background-color 127 127 127 -- rsvp/list1.csv sounds/list1.csv

+or

-python audiovis.py --splash instructions.png rsvp/list1.csv sounds/list1.csv
+python audiovis.py --splash instructions.jpg rsvp/list1.csv sounds/list1.csv

 and change the font, or the background color (not working well still)

-python audiovis.py --splash instructions.jpg --text-font TITUSCBZ.TTF --background-color 127 127 127 -- rsvp/list1.csv sounds/list1.csv

-Note: Press the space bar when the message' Ready' appears.